CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 New Vendordep Procedures
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Installing Phoenix 6 and Phoenix 5 has changed slightly.
+Installing Phoenix 6 and Phoenix 5 has changed to make installation easier for teams using both Phoenix 5 and Phoenix 6 devices.
 See :ref:`docs/installation/installation-frc:installing phoenix 6 (frc)` for more details.

 New Language Support
 ^^^^^^^^^^^^^^^^^^^^